 What does Health Care Reform mean for you?

 With a few updates to the benefits they offer, your clients can continue to offer their existing plans to current and new employees .
-Once your clients make certain significant changes to their plan, additional provisions of the ACA will be triggered.

 Keep essential pediatric dental benefits separate from medical for greater savings and value.